bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 Start each test case in a new instance of the Python Editor.

+When a Test Case bullet point starts with a checkbox (denoted by a ``[ ]``) it indicates a boolean condition (Pass/Fail) that needs to be checked and the result annotated.

+Please note that there are different ways to load files to the Python Editor and that different Test Cases will use different methods.

 Test Case: Hex file can be generated
 ''''''''''''''''''''''''''''''''''''
 - Click the "Download" button.
+- [ ] Confirm the file downloaded is named "microbit.hex".
 - Flash the downloaded hex file into a micro:bit.
 - [ ] Confirm the micro:bit displays "Hello, World!" followed by a heart.
 - Save this hex file for the following test case.